 We accept all major credit cards and also offer interest-free "CareCredit" financing options for six, 12 or 18 months.
 Call us to learn more about your financing options.
 We cannot accept cash or checks at the center.

 If frequent visits to the Casey Eye Institute are inconvenient for you, you may be able to complete your post-surgery follow-up care with your regular eye care provider.
-Most eye care providers are willing to co-manage with us; please make these arrangements prior to your pre-op visit at Casey Eye Institute.
+Most eye care providers are willing to co-manage with us; please make these arrangements prior to your pre-operative visit at Casey Eye Institute.
 We will provide all of the necessary forms to your doctor's office.

 Details of your procedure and specific post-op instructions will be forwarded to your co-managing eye care professional.
 We will remain available to your co-manager throughout your recovery.